 Why the Tiger Challenges the Dragon

 In the metaphor of dragon energy belonging to the emperors, the tiger challenges what it perceives to be a long-held power.
 With this adversity, the emperors' hold on the world loosens, and the tiger helps to level the playing ground and restore a balance to a world held hostage by one group - the emperors.

 Balancing Power Between Tiger and Dragon

 The tiger's goal is to take away part of the dragon's power and force the order of the world back into a perfect balance of yin and yang energies.
 The goal of feng shui is the same.
 The idea is to restore and maintain the balance of power between yin and yang energies in and around your home.
 Any student of feng shui will immediately see the irony of the Chinese emperor holding such an imbalance of power when the doctrines of feng shui teach the necessity of balance in all life.
 In the face of feng shui applications, it then seems that the thousands of years of dynasties should have been in direct opposition to feng shui principles.

 If you examine the culture, it's clear to see the dynasties, in fact, did create an imbalance of power and riches.
 In addition, the emperors were the only people in the country allowed to use feng shui principles.
 The knowledge was closely guarded because it was deemed powerful and only an emperor should hold such power.
 The only feng shui masters and practitioners in the country were part of the emperor's court.
 The dragon truly remained all powerful.

 Yin and Yang

-The martial arts were a way to challenge this ideology in a symbolic way that was non-threatening to the emperor.
+The martial arts were a way to challenge this ideology symbolically in a manner that was non-threatening to the emperor.
 Martial arts masters created this role-playing by depicting the tiger and dragon in combat using opposite techniques.
 The opposing techniques were also symbolic of the opposite energies of chi energy and yin and yang.